taskcluster/buildbot-step/README.md

 If your test framework/harness has the ability to generate the appropriate treehreder api calls you should do this instead!

+Note that there are two executables `buildbot_step` and `buildbot_step.py` in the near future the python version will replace the bash one.

 ## Usage

 ```sh